scalatra/scalatra-book/src/_06_helpers.md

 AkkaSupport
 ---------------------------------------------

-Provides a mechanism for adding Akka futures to your routes.
+Provides a mechanism for adding [Akka][akka] futures to your routes.
 Akka support is only available in Scalatra 2.1 and up.

 {pygmentize:: scala}